-I am a feminist-economic geographer studying work, employment and the social regulation of labor markets using co-produced, qualitative methods.
+I am an economic geographer studying work, employment and the social regulation of labor markets using co-produced, qualitative methods.

 The goal of my research is to advance understanding of how labor markets work from the perspective of marginalized, informal workers.
-Themes of particular interest include the variegation of capitalist work through social and spatial forms of exploitation and the political economy of labor market data and information infrastructures.
+Themes of particular interest include value, social reproduction, capitalist variegation and the political economy of data infrastructures influencing economic policy.

 Being Dignified: Exploitation, Agency, Domestic Work